TobBot2/BusinessMonkey/README.md

 ### Genre

 This game is a first-person shooter with arcade-like elements such as powerups/pickups, short levels, and a scoring system.
 Power-ups provide temporary advantages (likely stat buffs like increased damage or speed), while pickups provide new weapons (from pistols to machine guns to banana rocket launchers).
 Levels are designed to permit some level of exploration between fights but also promote short and intense encounters with large waves of enemies.
 The scoring system would reward skill, with higher scores for faster times or more difficult shots, encouraging players to play repeatedly and achieve higher scores.
+This will also let them experiment with parkour, to more efficiently traverse the map upon different attempts.

 ### Inspiration